ed906a/pdsnd_github/README.md

 ### Description
 This is a *Python* script project for **Udacity Programming for Data Science** that is used to explore the data related bikeshare systems in Chicago, New York City, and Washington.
 The data is from imported csv files and the *Python* script/program will calculate the statistics from the csv data from interactive user input.

+The User will have an option to select from the 3-cities and the program will give all the statistics for the bikeshare data explain below.

 The *Python* program will answer mostly the following information: Based on the city input of the user:
 * The most **popular month** for start time
 * The most **popular day** of the Week